holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/06_binary_crossword/lesson_plan.md

 Bonus questions:
 - DEADBEEF is very common in programs, why?
 - Why aren't we constantly confused in math
-    - Assumed we're in Binary
+    - By convention, we're in decimal
 - Why is https://images.fineartamerica.com/images/artworkimages/mediumlarge/3/computer-programming-10-kinds-of-people-those-that-understand-binary-those-that-dont-programmers-kanig-designs.jpg funny?

-> Notes: I changed the anwser for question 22 from APPLE -> BEEF
+> Notes: I changed the answer for question 22 from APPLE -> BEEF